In this article we want to take a look at the top hydration bladders, aka hydration reservoirs, for hiking in 2023.

 As long as you pack sensibly e.g. without having pointy objects sticking into the bladder, and check the health of the bladder each time you fill it by turning it on it’s head and move it around to look for leaks, this is more or less just bad luck if it happens.

 Q9.
-Do I need a hydration bladder that can work with hydration bladder compatible filters?
+Do I need a hydration reservoir that can work with compatible filters?

 Q10.
 Is it OK to put something other than water in my hydration bladder?

-Ok, so there you have it.
-We hope you enjoyed this spin through the best hydration bladders for hiking available in 2018!
+OK, so there you have it.
+We hope you enjoyed this spin through the best hydration bladders for hiking available in 2023!
 As you can see, there is a wide range to choose from, with all budgets catered for.

 We’ll be keeping this up to date as new bladders come on the market, so remember to bookmark and check back.
 Please also share around your networks if you found this useful.